The AI Race

 This is also the main thrust of the “entente strategy”: democracies must race to AGI lest they be overtaken by dictatorships.

-This dynamic has activated something like an arms race, making staying in the lead a matter of existential (or even moral) import.
+This dynamic creates an arms race, where staying in the lead matters more than everything else.
 This has been a recurring motif throughout the AGI race: OpenAI was built because Elon Musk wanted to overtake DeepMind after Google’s acquisition; Anthropic wanted to outdo OpenAI after the latter made a deal with Microsoft; and xAI is yet another attempt by Elon Musk to get back in the race.

-Those at the forefront of the AGI race (mainly OpenAI and Anthropic) are most willing to throw away safety in order to make a move; Anthropic released Claude, which they proudly (and correctly) describe as a state-of-the-art pushing model, contradicting their own Core Views on AI Safety, claiming “We generally don’t publish this kind of work because we do not wish to advance the rate of AI capabilities progress.”
+This is why those at the forefront of the AGI race (mainly OpenAI and Anthropic) end up being the people most willing to throw away safety in order to make a move.
+As a telling example, Anthropic released Claude, which they proudly (and correctly) described as pushing the state-of-the-art, contradicting their own Core Views on AI Safety, which promised “We generally don’t publish this kind of work because we do not wish to advance the rate of AI capabilities progress.”

-Over time, anyone willing to slow for safety is weeded out; OpenAI leaders Jan Leike and Ilya Sutskever left the Superalignment Team.
-Jan Leike claimed that he didn’t have enough support and resources for doing his work as a reason for quitting:
+Over time, anyone willing to slow for safety is weeded out, like OpenAI leaders Jan Leike and Ilya Sutskever from OpenAI’s Superalignment Team.
+Jan Leike explained his quitting by complaining that he didn’t have enough support and resources for doing his work on safety:

 "Over the past few months my team has been sailing against the wind.
 Sometimes we were struggling for compute and it was getting harder and harder to get this crucial research done.